-Experience Dyslexia® Simulation
+SOLD OUT – Experience Dyslexia® Simulation

 This hands-on simulation session lets participants experience some of the challenges and frustrations faced by people with language-based learning differences.
 Participants will be guided through a set of learning tasks commonly encountered in the classroom or workplace including reading comprehension, fluency, writing, spelling, listening and processing speed.
 These will be followed by a lively group discussion focusing on experiences shared and lessons learned.
 Attend the Dyslexia 101 session for additional practical tips, accommodations and interventions for the classroom.

-The Tipping Point: The Birth of a Literacy Excellence School
+SOLD OUT – The Tipping Point: The Birth of a Literacy Excellence School

 How does a Title I public school become a model of literacy excellence, including excellence for those with dyslexia?
 It started with one highly trained teacher and grew through visionary leadership.
 Incorporating IDA’s Knowledge and Practice Standards for Teachers of Reading in a school-wide initiative, hear the journey into identification and remediation of dyslexic students on a grand scale: the first public school in Colorado entirely dedicated to students who are diagnosed with, or fit a profile for, dyslexia.

-Is Phonemic Awareness Important for Older Students?
+SOLD OUT – Is Phonemic Awareness Important for Older Students?
 Yes, it REALLY Is!